-At December 31, 2017, an impairment indicator test was performed by reviewing the individual property for impairment indicators.
+At December 31, 2018 and 2017, impairment indicator tests were performed.
+The impairment indicator test as at December 31, 2018 determined that no impairment was required.
+As at December 31, 2017, an impairment indicator test was performed by reviewing the individual property for impairment indicators.
 It was identified that there were indicators of impairment and that an impairment test was required on Pluton, primarily as a result of low historical exploration expenditures and lack of budgeted or planned expenditures.
 The impairment tests resulted in the carrying value at December 31, 2017 exceeding the recoverable amount of \$31,000.
 This resulted in a writedown on the property of \$1,069,799.